-I’ve wanted to check in with you, but every time I sit down to write…well, I don’t.
+Hi, sweet friends.
+I’ve wanted to check in with you, but every time this stay at home mom sits down to write…well, I don’t.

 I could blame it on the baby or the toddler or the 5 year old.
 The husband, the dog, the dishes or the laundry.
 The zoom calls, the “homeschooling.”